bfuemmeler/nlp-05-web-documents/README.md

 In this project, validation is implemented directly, so all checks are visible, repeatable, and easy to review as part of the pipeline.

+## Make a Technical Modification
+- Change the target URL to "https://arxiv.org/abs/2604.08148"